danielfroz/atlas-multiregion-iac-demo/README.md

 Copy the output and save it!

-## .env.sh Secrets
+## env.sh Secrets

 Make sure you create the `iac/env.sh` script file.

-Here is the example of the file (replace values with the responses from the previous commands):
+Here is an example of the file (replace values with the responses from the previous commands):

 ```shell
 #!/bin/sh